Reverendissimo/asocial/README.md

 1. Click the Asocial extension icon
 2. Click "Create New Group"
 3. Enter a group name (e.g., "Family", "Work", "Close Friends")
-4. The extension will generate RSA-4096 key pairs for the group
+4. The extension will generate one RSA-2048 key pair for the group

 ### Sharing Keys

 1. In the extension popup, select a group
 2. Click "Export Public Key"
-3. Share the key with your contacts via:
+3. Share the **same public key** with all contacts in the group via:
    - Copy/paste
    - QR code
    - File export